 • Increase municipal revenue sources and identity incentives for specific development opportunities

 The Village has developed an Economic Incentive Policy, which implements the “explore all options” approach.

 Learn about the project redevelopment at 101-109 S. Main Street in downtown Lombard at villageoflombard.org/101southmain.

 A Hilton Tru was approved at 550 E. 22nd Street on second reading on August 16, 2018.
-The project is under permit review.
+The single-family home previously on the site was demolished in December 2019.
+Plans are under permit review.
 FAQ Sheet

 Overview of Woodmoor Residential Project

 In December, 2013, DuPage County approved zoning actions for the Ken Loch Golf Course redevelopment into a multiple family residential development.
 The Woodmoor project will consist of 288 apartment units in 4 buildings and 100 townhome units.